ttscoff/na_gem/README.md

     --in=TODO_PATH                         - Show actions from a specific todo file in history.
 May use wildcards (* and ?) (default: none)
-    -o, --or                               - Combine search tokens with OR, displaying actions matching ANY of the terms --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) -v, --invert                           - Show actions not matching search pattern -x, --exact                            - Match pattern exactly
+    -o, --or                               - Combine search tokens with OR, displaying actions matching ANY of the terms --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --save=TITLE                           - Save this search for future use (default: none) -v, --invert                           - Show actions not matching search pattern -x, --exact                            - Match pattern exactly